Keith Tippett (1947 - 2020)

 Keith Tippett left Bristol in 1967 and came to prominence in London in the late 1960s with his Sextet and his astonishing 50-piece ensemble Centipede.
-He is widely recognised as one of the most distinctive and radical pioneers in contemporary jazz today.
+He is widely recognised as one of the most distinctive and radical pioneers in contemporary jazz.

-From solo performances through a myriad of duos, trios, quartets, sextets and septets to the 21-piece orchestra The Ark and the never-to-be-forgotten Centipede, he has shown a discipline, dedication and creative energy unparalleled in contemporary music in Britain.
+From solo performances through a myriad of duos, trios, quartets, sextets and septets to the 21-piece orchestra The Ark and the never-to-be-forgotten Centipede, he showed a discipline, dedication and creative energy unparalleled in contemporary music in Britain.

-Performance, composition, recordings, broadcasts, masterclasses, film scores, workshops and children's education projects – all of these elements constitute Keith Tippett's work over the past three decades.
+Performance, composition, recordings, broadcasts, masterclasses, film scores, workshops and children's education projects – all of these elements constitute Keith Tippett's work over the six decades.

-Critics have continued to document Tippett's work throughout his career.
-From the 1971 comment by Melody Maker about Centipede: "In this one piece he has done more than almost anybody else that comes to mind in brea kin g down barriers in rock, jazz and classical music" , to the recent comment in the Penguin Guide to Jazz on CD that: "it may turn out to be that the three Mujician (solo) albums made for FMP in the '80s will be regarded as among the most self-consistent and beautiful piano improvisations of the decade and a significant re-programming of the language of piano" , the scope of his musical genius has been a constant subject of critical appreciation.
+Critics documented Tippett's work throughout his career.
+From the 1971 comment by Melody Maker about Centipede: "In this one piece he has done more than almost anybody else that comes to mind in brea kin g down barriers in rock, jazz and classical music", to a more recent comment in the Penguin Guide to Jazz on CD that: "it may turn out to be that the three Mujician (solo) albums made for FMP in the '80s will be regarded as among the most self-consistent and beautiful piano improvisations of the decade and a significant re-programming of the language of piano", the scope of his musical genius was a constant subject of critical appreciation.

-Tippett's associations have been with some of the most substantial names in contemporary jazz.
-Over the years he has made numerous recordings and concert and festival appearances alongside other major pioneering improvisers from Europe and South Africa.
+Tippett's associations were with some of the most substantial names in contemporary jazz.
+Over the years he made numerous recordings and concert and festival appearances alongside other major pioneering improvisers from Europe and South Africa.

-Work with other larger groups regularly features in Keith Tippett's schedule.
-As group member and one of the arrangers for the British-based Dedication Orchestra he has recorded and played several European festivals and celebratory concerts.
+Work with other larger groups regularly featured in Keith Tippett's schedule.
+As a group member and one of the arrangers for the British-based Dedication Orchestra he recorded and played several European festivals and celebratory concerts.
 In May 1995 he was invited to lead Berlin's Jazz Workshop Orchestra rehearsing and performing his own compositions (subsequently broadcast on German radio).

-Recognition has come, too, from the world of contemporary ‘classical' music.
-Not only has Tippett played a crucial role in opening the Dartington International Summer School to jazz and improvisation but he has composed several pieces for new music groups such as the Composers Ensemble with Mary Wiegold and recorded with the Balanescu String Quartet.
-His ground-breaking introduction, as founder, musician and artistic director of the Rare Music Club series of concerts in his native Bristol (in which jazz, contemporary ‘classical' and roots/ethnic music performers share the same bill) has given further emphasis to his position as a leading figure in the contemporary music movement in Great Britain.
+Recognition came, too, from the world of contemporary ‘classical' music.
+Not only did Tippett played a crucial role in opening the Dartington International Summer School to jazz and improvisation but he composed several pieces for new music groups such as the Composers Ensemble with Mary Wiegold and recorded with the Balanescu String Quartet.
+His ground-breaking introduction, as founder, musician and artistic director of the Rare Music Club series of concerts in his native Bristol (in which jazz, contemporary ‘classical' and roots/ethnic music performers share the same bill) gave further emphasis to his position as a leading figure in the contemporary music movement in Great Britain.